 Maintenance and repair costs

-Equipment maintenance is importance, but the older equipment is, the more maintenance and repairs cost.
+Equipment maintenance is important but the older the equipment is the more maintenance and repairs cost.
 Think of all the time workers must spend on daily inspections rather than on the project as well as the heavier reliance on mechanics for keeping up with regular wear and tear.
 At some point, the maintenance will exceed the cost of what it would be to buy a new piece of equipment.

 Worker safety, comfort and productivity